-Units on the map generally represent divisional-sized units, regardless of their actual command level designation.
-For the Soviet faction, units generally represent corps.
+Units on the map generally represent divisional-sized formations, regardless of their actual command level designation.
+For the Soviet faction (included for future expansions), units generally represent corps.
+In some scenarios, units can represent smaller formations, such as brigades and combat commands.

-Units of one type all share the same basic characteristics: attack, defense, movement and armor (which can be offensive or defensive).
+Units of one type (for example, "US Infantry") all share the same basic characteristics: attack, defense, movement and armor (which can be offensive or defensive).
 Each unit type is represented by a model that best illustrates either the uniform worn by the troops or the prevailing equipment.

-The most important unit properties are shown directly on the map, but not all.
+Most, but not all, important unit properties are shown directly on the map.
 Click on a unit to select it, and a comprehensive unit sheet will be shown, detailing all the unit's properties.